fabien0102/openapi-codegen/README.md

 });
 ```

-You can import any generator into the `to` section, those can be provided by us or you, you have the full control of what you are generating!
+You can import any generator into the `to` section, those can be the ones provided by this project or your own custom ones.
+You have full control of what you are generating!

 Have fun!